FrenkieWang/Firebase_CS385/README.md

 - AddPallet.js
 - EditPallet.js
 - pallet.png
+All of them are in the 'src' folder.

 ## Prepare
 Despite the JS code, there are 3 files that you need to read first.